artrag/Screen-2-converter-with-sprite-overlay/README.md

  call as  scr2cnv('namefile') from matlab

- Any image format is supported, .bmp, .png and .jpg files will be accepted.
+ Any image format should be supported, .bmp, .png and .jpg files are accepted.

  Images
  - larger than 256x192 will be cropped to that size
  - smaller than 256x192 will be padded by zeros

- Images not will be converted pixel by pixel without dithering to the closest color available in the TMS9918 palette
+ Colors will be converted without dithering to the closest color available in the TMS9918 palette

  The program returns the following .bin files with msx basic header